sriumcp/docs/docs/tutorials/abn/quickstart.md

 ## Deploy application

-Deploy the client server application.
+Deploy the client server application along with a subject.
 For the client, choose a specific language and deploy the client in that language.
 For the backend, deploy both variants.

 === "Client"